 Then, we started exploring applicable libraries and tools, similar to those which we usually use in Ruby/Rails stack.
 We weren't interested in Rails clones, such as Nodal or Sails.
 At first sight, they lag behind Rails in capabilities and they didn't stray far from web frameworks like Sinatra.
 We tried different ORM's, libraries for modular and integration testing, configurations of an application and much more.

-Node literally makes you write asynchronous code.
-This can greatly complicate the code and worsen its readability.
-While rewriting a small project from Ruby/Sinatra to Node, the amount of lines of tests grew by several times.
+Node requires writing asynchronous code, which can complicate and reduce code readability.
+In a small project migrated from Ruby/Sinatra to Node, the number of test lines increased significantly.

 What are the pros and cons of Node.js

 After a month of using Node, we can identify the following advantages and disadvantages:

 - Node gives you all the benefits of asynchronous non-blocking code.
 The web server manages the resources sparingly and can support more simultaneous client connections for a certain type of apps, where input and output (I/O) operations are performed actively.
 The implementation is at least not worse than alternatives on other platforms (Ruby/Java/Python);

 - Some libraries copy analogs from Ruby/Rails stack, so they are initially more comfortable to work with;

 - There are plenty of libraries/tools and they are rapidly developing.

 - Absence of mainstream libraries/tools – each of them has many alternatives, the benefits and drawbacks of them are not clear from the documentation, you have to individually try each one and choose.
 There are many neglected projects.
 There aren't ready and complete solutions to many standard tasks, only hacks;

 - Very low integration between tools.
 If required, you have to write wrappers yourself;